How to write a will

-STEP Three: If you’d like to include Five Talents in your Will, choose the kind of legacy you’d like to leave
+Step 3: If you’d like to include Five Talents in your Will, choose the kind of legacy you’d like to leave

 Decide whether you’d like to leave a residual, pecuniary or specific legacy.
-Of course it is entirely up to you whether you divide your estate into percentages or specific sums of money.
+Of course, it is entirely up to you whether you divide your estate into percentages or specific sums of money.
 However, a residual legacy is protected from inflation and so the safest way to ensure your gift retains its value.
 Thinking in percentages also means you don’t have to amend your Will if your circumstances or the value of your estate changes.
 It may also be helpful for Christians accustomed to tithing their income.

 Many people give a proportion of their income to charities regularly.
 A residuary or percentage gift in your Will is the same principle, from your estate instead of from your income.

-STEp four: Choose your executors
+Step 4: Choose your executors

 If you are writing a new Will, you will need to choose someone to be your executor.
 They will carry out your wishes after your death.
 Doing so can be extremely time- consuming and therefore most people choose to have two executors.
 Make sure that you ask them first.

-Step five: Visit your solicitor
+Step 5: Visit your solicitor

 Write a list of questions prior to your visit to your solicitor.
 This will allow you to discuss the details of your Will or codicil and ensure that your Will is legally binding.
 Once you are happy you will need to sign and date your new Will or codicil before two independent witnesses.
 The witnesses must also sign the document.

 Whilst we understand that some people will prefer to keep their Will private, please feel free to notify us of your decision via our contact form.
-We’d love to have the opportunity to say ‘thank you' and and to share with you the difference your generosity will make.
+We’d love to have the opportunity to say ‘thank you' and to share with you the difference your generosity will make.